 For more information about the Residence Conduct process, review section 4.0 in the Residence Contract.
 RLCs assess each case's impact and severity to self and/or other students, Residence and/or Queen’s University.
 A student’s current point level and the severity of their alleged behaviour will determine who investigates the incident.
 Adjudicators assigned may vary depending on unique situations or staff availability and may include staff from the Student Conduct Office, where matters are referred to that unit by the Non-Academic Misconduct Intake Office (NAMIO).

 - Student currently has 0-2 points, or their documented violation could result in 1-2 points.

 - Student currently has 2-3 points, or their documented violation could result in 2-3 points.

 - Student currently has 2-3 points, or their documented violation could result in 3-4 points.

 - Documented violation is presumptively Category 2 under the Student Code of Conduct.

 What Are Points?

 The Residence Conduct Process uses a cumulative 4-point system to ensure consistency in decision-making.
 Students are informed about and understand how their conduct choices may result in loss of Residence and visiting privileges.
-Points are essentially a warning system that uses numbers between 1 and 3 to help students know how close they may be to being asked to leave Residence should they choose to conduct themselves in a manner that contravenes the Consolidated Residence Contract and Community Standards.
+Points are essentially a warning system that uses numbers between 1 and 3 to help students know how close they may be to being asked to leave Residence should they choose to conduct themselves in a manner that contravenes the Residence Contract.